Kalai Strode

-Kalai Strode (December 16, 1946 – November 27, 2014) was a native Hawaiian assistant director in film and television from the early 1970s to around 2010.
+Woodrow Wilson Kalaeloa Strode (December 16, 1946 – November 27, 2014) was a native Hawaiian assistant director in film and television from the early 1970s to around 2010.
 In film he worked on North Dallas Forty.
 In television he worked regularly in the series Diagnosis Murder.
 He also was an actor, writer and composer.

 Background

-He was born on December 16, 1946 in Hollywood, California.
+He was born on December 16, 1946, in Hollywood, California.